DanRuta/xvasynth-community-guide/README.md

 ## Tips/guides from the community

+### Grummulthrus
+The English phoenetic pronounciations on dictionary.com have been amazingly helpful in my use of SKVA so far, saving many hours of work.

 ### Elscrux

 Follow this guide for how to easily extract dialogue from Skyrim via xEdit, straight into the correct format for the batch synthesis mode: